rikodot/kardi_notes_app/README.md

 - [ ] toggle animations option
 - [ ] error checking version sometimes (update 2024: still?? maybe not)
 - [ ] new owner key -> has messages -> opens message -> goes back using android back button, not the icon back button in app -> still shows unread messages on messages page button (does not update ui)
-- [ ] dev web page to view feedback and send messages
 - [ ] last access time, last edit time ??
 - [ ] allow back button on phone, definitely pop context before changing to new page cuz memory leak or just too many opened after some time?
 - [ ] test delete note and then on other device edit the deleted note or smth
 - [ ] test open app, delete session and what happens?
-- [ ] handle.php some requests do not check if all values are provided (e.g. msg_seen)
 - [ ] password on startup that is used to encrypt owner key (if somebody stole the phone and knew what he was looking for, this would prevent him from decrypting notes)
 - [ ] qr to transfer owner key (buttons: show qr and scan on other device to import there, show qr and scan on other device to import here (for pc), scan qr)
 - [ ] mby dont call setState inside of @override initState? e.g. editor_page.dart
-- [ ] probably should check owner key in all requests, rn if user guesses note key, he can e.g. change blur state of other notes he does not own
 - [ ] custom button color
 - [ ] highlight mismatch alerts with red color
 - [ ] color not saved when note not saved yet
 - [ ] background checks are a complete mess - false positives, rework completely possibly
+- [x] settings page needs white bg on the bottom just like edit page because on phone if setting custom api keyboard moves it up and it overlaps
+- [x] send feedback close the prompt
+- [x] replies and feedbacks do not sort together
+- [x] find text in note
+- [x] multiple versions of api so no need for version check
+- [x] handle.php some requests do not check if all values are provided (e.g. msg_seen)
+- [x] probably should check owner key in all requests, rn if user guesses note key, he can e.g. change blur state of other notes he does not own (actually cant but for double safety)
 - [x] when scale changed new reordering notes pretty buggy - after app restart works pretty much ok
+- [x] stats (how many notes, total amount of words in all notes)
 - [x] on android the first note disappears when floatactionbuttons open????? and also does not flush??????
 - [x] scaling does not seem to apply after restarting the app even though it is saved
 - [x] when moving note with new system and is holding at top/bottom - scroll up/down automatically - cursor must be moving otherwise it stops